 North Wales real estate is some of the most expensive in Pennsylvania, although North Wales house values don't compare to the most expensive real estate in the U.S.

-North Wales is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, North Wales is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, North Wales is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in North Wales who work in office and administrative support (10.72%), sales jobs (10.72%), and food service (10.61%).
+There are especially a lot of people living in North Wales who work in sales jobs (12.40%), management occupations (11.53%), and food service (11.28%).

 Also of interest is that North Wales has more people living here who work in computers and math than 95% of the places in the US.

-The education level of North Wales citizens is very high relative to the national average among all cities (21.84%): 37.36% of adults in North Wales have a bachelor's degree or even advanced degree.
+The citizens of North Wales are very well educated compared to the average community in the nation: 35.43% of adults in North Wales have a bachelor's degree or even advanced degree.

-The per capita income in North Wales in 2010 was $32,664, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $130,656 for a family of four.
-However, North Wales contains both very wealthy and poor people as well.
+The per capita income in North Wales in 2010 was $34,308, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $137,232 for a family of four.

+North Wales is a somewhat ethnically-diverse borough.
 The people who call North Wales home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Wales residents report their race to be White, followed by Asian.
-Important ancestries of people in North Wales include German, Italian, English, and Polish.
+Important ancestries of people in North Wales include German, English, Italian, and Polish.

 The most common language spoken in North Wales is English.
-Other important languages spoken here include Gujarathi and Thai.
+Other important languages spoken here include Thai and German.